 Sadly, recently this landmark restaurant has gone down in my esteem.
-I ate there in February and the service was horrible and the food was mediocre.
+I ate there several times to see if things improved.
+Unfortunately, the service was lacking and the food was mediocre.
 I used to rave about the place, but now have reservations (pun intended) about dining here.
-I am going to write to the company that now owns it and see what they have to say.

 13 Rue Ancienne Comédie